 Purpose: Insulation and warmth retention.

-The mid layer acts as your primary insulator and is essential for retaining heat.
+The mid layer acts as your primary insulator and is essential for retaining body heat.
 Fleece jackets or down vests are preferred choices.
 They are lightweight yet provide substantial warmth without the bulk.
-Remember, the climb involves active periods and rest periods, so this layer must be easy to put on and take off as your body changes.
+Remember, the climb involves active periods and rest periods, so this layer must be easy to put on and take off as your body temperature changes.

 Outer Layer: The Protector